jupyterhub/zero-to-jupyterhub-k8s/doc/source/upgrading.md

-# Upgrading your JupyterHub Kubernetes deployment
+# Upgrading your Helm chart

 This page covers best-practices in upgrading your JupyterHub deployment via updates to the Helm Chart.